 Welcome to the Foundation of the Consortium of Multiple Sclerosis Centers.

-Our unique focus on building an expert MS “Workforce of the Future” continues the tireless efforts and commitment of members of the CMSC along with the entire MS health care to better the outcomes of treatment of our patients with MS. This community encompasses all disciplines involved in the care of persons with MS as the CMSC is founded on the need for a multidisciplinary approach to this disorder.
+Our unique focus on building an expert MS “Workforce of the Future” continues the tireless efforts and commitment of members of the CMSC along with the entire MS health care community to better the outcomes of treatment of our patients with MS. This community encompasses all disciplines involved in the care of persons with MS as the CMSC is founded on the need for a multidisciplinary approach to this disorder.

 In addition to training, our programs expand opportunities for important pilot research initiatives, often in areas and disciplines that receive less attention from other organizations and funding sources.
 These pilot studies can lead to larger efforts answering important questions about MS.

 The FCMSC is dependent upon organizational and individual contributions to support our work.
 We take pride in our efforts (some of which are listed here) and express our deepest thanks to our many supporters.